emacsfodder/emacsfodder.github.com/source/_posts/2014-07-15-modernising-emacs.md

 It's become easier than ever to modernise Emacs, but it's also even easier to miss out on many of it's awesome features, (since there are quite literally 1000s.)

-Anyway, I hope you'll find this series interesting and educational.
+I hope you'll find this series interesting and educational.